 The Short Brooklyn Ghetto Story

-New York City’s most praised borough, and the city’s largest borough, once consisted of legendary neighborhoods, Brooklyn hoods that once led the borough into being the true heart of the streets in New York City, and now is slowly being taking over by gentrification and an influx of hipsters and yuppies.
+New York City’s most praised borough, and the city’s largest borough, once consisted of legendary neighborhoods, Brooklyn hoods that once led the borough into being the true heart of the streets in New York City, and now the streets of the Brooklyn ghetto is slowly being taking over by gentrification and an influx of hipsters and yuppies.

-A borough that has upper class neighborhoods and is diverse with communities that are dominated by Italians, Asians, and other ethnicities and cultures, but without a doubt on the other side of Flatbush Avenue the heart of Brooklyn resides in areas like Bushwick, Bed Stuy (Bedford Stuyvesant), Crown Heights, Flatbush, Brownsville and East New York.
+A borough that has upper class neighborhoods and is diverse with communities that are dominated by Italians, Asians, and other ethnicities and cultures, but on the other side of Flatbush Avenue is where the heart of Brooklyn resides in areas like Bushwick, Bed Stuy (Bedford Stuyvesant), Crown Heights, Flatbush, Brownsville and East New York.

 The first official black area of Brooklyn was Bedford Stuyvesant (Bed Stuy), during the days of segregation.
 Bed Stuy had one of the country’s largest black populations within a single neighborhood, long before Brooklyn’s black population expanded into other eastern Brooklyn neighborhoods.
 Photo Credit: CAVORT/Shutterstock.com